 A disc extrusion is the worst type of disc injury.
 Essentially, the gel inside the disc balloons into the area outside the vertebrae or breaks off from the disc.
 This can lead to incredible back pain and can severely limit your range of motion.

-If you have any questions about our Elkhorn NE or Omaha NE locations, or would like to learn more about chiropractic care at Mack Family Chiropractic, please give us a call.
+If you have any questions about our Elkhorn NE or Gretna NE locations, or would like to learn more about chiropractic care at Mack Family Chiropractic, please give us a call.

 If you have injured discs, don't despair, there are options.
 With proper care, an injured or damaged disc may be restored to health.
 With a combination of a healthy diet, low impact exercise, and warm and cold compresses, the pain can be lessened or even completely removed.